HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/working_with_ps/config_prac_studio.md

 # Configuring Practitioner Studio

-Learn how to apply Practitioner Studio-related themes and administration changes in a newly created virtual Portal.
+Learn how to show the Practitioner Studio theme and administration changes in a newly created virtual Portal.

 Administrators can configure the Virtual Portal Manager portlet so Practitioner Studio themes and administration changes show in newly created virtual Portals.
 For more information, see [Configuring Virtual Portal Manager for newly created virtual Portals](#configuring-virtual-portal-manager-for-newly-created-virtual-portals).